llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 ## Variable Broken Into Two Scalars

-When a transformation decomposes one location into multiple distinct ones, it must follow all `llvm.dbg.def` intrinsics to the `DILifetime`s referencing the original location and update the expression and positional arguments such that:
+When a transformation decomposes one location into multiple distinct ones, it needs to follow all `llvm.dbg.def` intrinsics to the `DILifetime`s referencing the original location and update the expression and positional arguments such
+that:

 - All instances of `DIOpReferrer()` in the original expression are replaced with the appropriate composition of all the new location pieces, now encoded via